googlefonts/fontra-docs/_reference/context-menu.md

   </ol>
 </nav>

-The contextual menu gives access to functions specific to the current selection.
+The context menu gives access to functions specific to the current selection.
 {: .lead }

 ### Overview